mudbugmedia/critical-path-css-rails/README.md

 ## Contributing

 Feel free to open an issue ticket if you find something that could be improved.
-A couple notes:

-* If the Penthouse.js script is outdated (i.e. maybe a new version of Penthouse.js was released yesterday), feel free to open an issue and prod us to get that thing updated.
-However, for security reasons, we won't be accepting pull requests with updated Penthouse.js script.

 Copyright Mudbug Media and Michael Misshore, released under the MIT License.